Noratrieb/vps/README.md

 # Infra setup

+## TODOS

+There are many todos here.
+First, grep this codebase for `todo`.
+In addition to that:

+- backups
+- data replication across the two servers. i have two servers, let's use that power. maybe rsync or something like that?

 ## server??

 Each VPS has a caddy running _on the host_, not inside docker.
 It's the entrypoint to the stuff.